-As you're adding the module content, we recommend keeping the top (topic) section for important module information.
+As you're adding the module content, we recommend keeping the top (General) section for important module information.
 Too much information here can make things hard to locate for your students.
 Here is how we would suggest you lay out this information:

 Each Moodle module page is expected to have the following: